Best cars for £99 a month

 Suzuki

-The Suzuki Swift is available with 0% APR on a 25-month PCP with a minimum 20% deposit from £139 a month, or over 49 months at 7.9% APR with a £500 deposit contribution and no minimum deposit.
-The Suzuki Vitara and Suzuki S-Cross are available with 0% APR on a 37-month PCP with a minimum 20% deposit or over 49 months at 7.9% APR with a £3,000 deposit contribution.
-Discounts include Suzuki Swace (£2,000), Suzuki Across (£2,750).
+The new Suzuki e Vitara is available with 0% APR on a 25-month PCP with a minimum 20% deposit or over 49 months at 2.9% APR with a £500 deposit contribution and no minimum deposit.
+The Suzuki Vitara is available as above, but with a £3,000 deposit contribution and 5.9% APR.
+The Suzuki Swift is available from £109 a month with 0% APR on a 25-month PCP with a minimum 20% deposit or over 49 months at 5.9% APR with a £500 deposit contribution and no minimum deposit.
+Discounts are available on the Suzuki S-Cross (£4,050) and Suzuki Across (£2,750).
 Find out more on these deals

 Toyota